-The CA private key may be destroyed for the following reasons.
+GSSL CA may destroy CA private keys for the following reasons.

 - the Root CA or CA Certificate expired - In case where there is a possibility that the private key of the CA has been compromised, leaked, or damaged

 The GSSL CA can delete the private key stored in HSM by destroying the private key.
 Additionally, the GSSL CA can destroy backup tokens by zeroization of HSM according to the HSM specification.
 If zeroization or initialization fails, the equipment can be physically destroyed in a manner of removing the ability to extract the private keys.